Preparation for the Study of Law

 Can I compensate for a low LSAT score?

-With rare exceptions, NOTHING in your application will compensate for a low LSAT score.
-If you do not do well on standardized tests, start preparing NOW!
+With rare exceptions, it is very difficult to compensate for a relatively lower LSAT score.
+If you do not do well on standardized tests, start preparing as soon as reasonably possible!
 If you have a record of outperforming what standardized tests have predicted for you (e.g., you had low SAT or ACT scores, yet have a high GPA in college), an explanatory letter of addendum may be in order.
 HPPLC Advisors can help you with this document.

 A note about "Free LSAT Practice Exams" offered by commercial preparation companies